Change.org: Mexico

+India

+After a series of assaults on doctors at various places in India, Dr Sumit Periwal of Gangtok started a petition to highlight the plight of doctors, lack of security and lack of fear of legal reprisals among perpetrators.
+To date the petition has over 2 million signatures.

-Most signed petitions
+Most-signed petitions

-The following is a list of petitions that surpass a million signatures.
+The following is a list of petitions that have reached or surpassed 1.5 million signatures.
+These can be checked on the change.org website; a link cannot be included as it is blacklisted by Wikipedia as a reference for general purposes.

 Business model

 Change.org makes revenue through a subscription membership model and people promoting petitions on the site.
-In 2013 the organization’s CEO stated its mission: "Our role is to empower people everywhere to create the change they want to see."
+In 2013 the organization's CEO stated its mission: "Our role is to empower people everywhere to create the change they want to see."

 Change.org is a for-profit, "venture-backed company that hosts activist petitions written by members of the public, gathers email addresses from signees, and encourages people to circulate the petitions heavily on social media.
 While for-profit, Change.org is a public benefit company with B Corp status."
-It has raised $72 million from backers, including LinkedIn founder Reid Hoffman.
+It has raised US$72 million from backers, including LinkedIn founder Reid Hoffman.

 Donations through the platform do not go to campaign makers.
 According to a Change.org spokesperson, "The money raised from petitions goes toward helping the campaign win and helping us build and maintain our technology platform, making it possible for us to provide people with the tools they need to win the change they want to see."

 Change.org members contribute monthly to sustain the technology and the small teams of campaigners who coach and support petition starters.
 Most of the company's revenue is from advertising; individuals and organizations who start or sign petitions then chip in to promote those petitions to other site visitors.

 Change.org has raised $50 million from investors in business, technology and the media to date.
 In 2017 an investment round driven by Reid Hoffman helped drive the shift to the current business model.